-- 15-day prior notice period, for employees whose seniority is less than 1 year; - 30-day prior notice period, for employees whose seniority is between 1 year and less than 5 years; - 60-day prior notice period, for employees whose seniority is between 5 years and less than 10 years;
+- 15-day prior notice period, for employees whose seniority is less than 1 year; - 30-day prior notice period, for employees whose seniority is between 1 year and less than 5 years; - 60-day prior notice period, for employees whose seniority is between 5 years and less than 10 years; - 75-day prior notice period, for employees whose seniority is equal to or exceeds 10 years.

-For employees whose seniority is equal to or longer than 10 years a prior notice period of 75-days applies.
 A disciplinary proceeding must precede dismissal by the employer on disciplinary grounds.
 Such dismissal is only lawful if the employee is guilty of committing a serious breach in his duties as employee (just cause).